Our research is editorially independent but we may earn a commission for purchases made through our links.

 Homestead Heritage is a unique place in Waco to find handmade goods, learn handy skills, and understand farming and agriculture.
 Homestead Heritage is more than just a place, it’s a community.
 Established in 1973, this agricultural, Christian-based community offers courses and sells goods.
 It promotes peace, friendship, and education on a picturesque piece of land in Waco.

-Waco is home to Baylor University, therefore many flock to Waco simply to attend college or a football game.
+Waco is home to Baylor University, therefore many visitors flock to Waco simply to attend college or a football game.
 This university is actually the oldest operating university in the Lone Star State.
 However, even if you’re not a student or a football fan, Baylor University has a lot to offer to the traveler.
-The grounds are worth a stroll or visit landmarks like the Robbins Chapel or The Mayborn Museum.
+The grounds are worth a stroll or visit landmarks such as the Robbins Chapel or The Mayborn Museum.

 Cool off during the hot Waco summer at BSR Cable Park.
 This unique park is a water sports facility on a 12-acre lake.
 BSR is a great place to visit even if you’re not a water skier or wakeboarder.
 This spot is home to the longest lazy river in the world and three huge water slides.
 For those wanting to have some outdoor water fun in Waco, BSR Cable Park is the place to visit.